 This deal allows the Abertis Group to extend its debt’s maturity profile, to deliver on its active balance sheet management strategy and to illustrate the company’s ability to finance itself at attractive condition, even in the current scenario of uncertainty due to the coronavirus crisis.

-•The 5-year issue has been successfully placed with a book 3.5 times oversubscribed among circa 150 institutional investors
+•The issue has been successfully placed with a book of more than 5 times oversubscribed among circa 100 institutional investors.

-•Abertis reaffirms the market's confidence in the company's financial soundness maintaining an efficient management of its balance sheet
+•This issue reaffirms the market's confidence in the company's financial strength, maintaining its commitment to its rating and demonstrating active management of its balance sheet.